 Spectra479 Blue Blocking Daytime/Nighttime Clip-on

-My number one recommended blue light blocking clip-on is one made by Spectra479.
 This company makes one of the most high-quality and best selling blue light blocking glasses on the market today, and now you can use that high-quality blue light blocking lens on your own prescription glasses, or even your reading glasses.

 These clip ons are available in an Amber night time lens that is designed to filter out as much blue light as possible, and a day time blue light reducing clip-on to help you reduce your blue light exposure throughout the day if you work with digital devices.